 We believe that our success was because of well-chosen, reliable and solid components for the total solution – based on Sangoma, Elastix and PaloSanto’s appliances all integrated together with specific, original development. – Paul Estrella, Head of Product Development, PaloSanto Solutions

 With the challenges and specifications for the new platform well in hand, the professionals at Proximus selected the Elastix open source-based telephony platform as the foundation for the new system.
 They also engaged Ecuador-based PaloSanto Solutions, a leading Elastix integrator in the region with an established reputation for turning ideas into commercial solutions, to provide the hardware components, custom development, and complete system integration.

 Elastix is a flexible unified communications software platform that is distributed under an open-source licensing model.
-PaloSanto Solutions had extensive experience with building high-performance commercial products using the Elastix platform and integrating it with a wide variety of servers, VoIP hardware, and PSTN gateway boards.
-In a number of these projects, digital telephony boards from Sangoma contributed high degrees of reliability and voice quality to the final product.
-These previous experiences led them to select the Sangoma A104D digital telephony board to provide the fourE1 spans required to meet the requirements of the Proximus platform.
+PaloSanto Solutions had extensive experience with building high-performance commercial products using the Elastix platform and integrating it with a wide variety of servers, VoIP hardware, and PSTN gateway cards.
+In a number of these projects, digital telephony cards from Sangoma contributed high degrees of reliability and voice quality to the final product.
+These previous experiences led them to select the Sangoma A104D digital telephony card to provide the fourE1 spans required to meet the requirements of the Proximus platform.